Mkreidly91/SE-FACTORY-FINAL/readme.md

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up Vizi locally, follow these steps:

 ### Prerequisites